What Conferences Can Learn from Comic Con

 The conference industry is long overdue for disruption.
 Much like Comic Con and similar events have done over the last few decades, conferences need to take a long look in the mirror and discover new ways to engage with their attendees.

 These four ideas are just a starting point.
-All of us that attend conferences should do our part to start thinking about ways in which we could derive more value from the events we attend, and share this honest feedback with event producers.
+All of us who attend conferences should do our part to start thinking about ways in which we could derive more value from the events we attend and share this honest feedback with event producers.
 The more we make it clear that we are ready for change, the more likely we are to see it happen.

 Conferences are a wonderful way to make connections and share ideas, so let’s be sure they don’t go the way of the dusty comic bin.
 Let’s start brainstorming today, and come up with new ideas to help this industry soar.